georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 ## Subscribing to state updates in components and services

 Once a store instance is injected into a component or service, this component/ service can subscribe to state updates.
-In previous example of `coffee-election` component, subscribing to state updates looks like this:
+In the example of `coffee-election` component, subscribing to state updates looks like this:

 {% highlight typescript linenos %}
 @Component({ ... })